Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • phosphorus (normalizes mental activity, takes part in the processes of energy production for the body) – soft cheeses ( camembert, brie), cheese, flounder, horse mackerel, mackerel;

-• manganese (participates in the process of energy production, is necessary for the healthy functioning of the nervous system) - hazelnuts, pistachios, walnuts, spinach;
+• manganese (participates in the process of energy production, necessary for the healthy functioning of the nervous system) – hazelnuts, pistachios, walnuts, spinach;

 • cobalt (supports the immune and nervous systems) – squid, tuna, sardines, sea bass, semolina;

-• calcium (has an anti-inflammatory effect, increases the body's barrier functions) - hard and processed cheeses, cheese, almonds, garlic, cottage cheese;
+• calcium (has an anti-inflammatory effect, increases the body's barrier functions) – hard and processed cheeses, feta cheese, almonds, garlic, cottage cheese;

-• iodine (is part of the hormones that regulate energy metabolism and normalize the activity of the nervous system) - seaweed, squid, hake, persimmon, buckwheat;
+• iodine (is part of hormones that regulate energy metabolism and normalize the activity of the nervous system) – seaweed, squid, hake, persimmon, buckwheat;

 Complex carbohydrates